Join us at the APHA 2023 in Atlanta. Here are some helpful tools about our work, research and impact.

 Curamericas Global has been able to expand the project into the surrounding districts due to the strong partnership with Curamericas-Guatemala and the local communities, in addition to support from organizations such as USAID and Ronald McDonald House Charities, as well as churches and individuals.

-For more information about our work in Guatemala, please contact us toll-free at (877)510-4787 or email Curamericas Global’s office at [email protected].
+For more information about our work in Guatemala, please contact us at (919)510-8787 or email our office at [email protected].